Measles Protection Act

 https://www.bundesgesundheitsministerium.de/impfpflicht.html

-The draft law stipulates that all children from the age of one must have the measles vaccinations recommended by the Standing Vaccination Commission when entering school or a daycare facility.
+All children from the age of one must have the measles vaccinations recommended by the Standing Vaccination Commission when entering school or a daycare facility.
 Proof of measles vaccination must also generally be provided if the child is cared for by a childminder.

 Vaccination advice from the public health department Notification of the health authority by the daycare center management and transmission of the data

-On 07.07.2017, the Bundestag passed the "Act on the Modernization of Epidemiological Surveillance of Communicable Diseases", which came into force on 25.07.2017.
-The law contains an amendment to Section 34 (10a) of the Infection Protection Act (IfSG).
-This paragraph previously stipulated that health authorities could invite parents to a vaccination consultation if they could not provide proof of a vaccination consultation when they were first admitted to a childcare facility.
-In North Rhine-Westphalia, the obligation to provide proof of an age-appropriate preventive health check is set out in Section 12 KiBiz.
+The law on modernizing the epidemiological surveillance of communicable diseases contains an amendment to Section 34 (10a) of the Infection Protection Act (IfSG).
+This paragraph previously stipulated that health authorities could invite parents to a vaccination consultation if they could not provide evidence of a vaccination consultation when they were first admitted to a childcare facility.
+In North Rhine-Westphalia, the obligation to provide proof of an age-appropriate preventive health check-up is based on Section 12 KiBiz.

 Further information can be found on the homepage of the Federal Ministry of Health.